robenkleene/design-references/houdini/tutorials/houdini-nebula.md

 3. Set `turbnoise1 > Signature > 3D Noise`, for each parameter in `turbnoise1`, starting from `Noise Type` and ending with `Turbulence`, but skipping `Position`, use the gear icon to promote each parameter.
 If you go to the `nebula_base_geo` level now, and toggle `Bypass` for the `pointvop1`, you can see how it removes some of the sharp edges.
 4. Rename `pointvop1` to `TurbNoise_Alligator_PV`
 5. Duplicate `TurbNoise_Alligator_PV` (`⌥LMB` it).
 Go into the duplicate (`TurbNoise_Alligator_PV1`) and delete `turbnoise1`
 6. Add an `Anti-Aliased Flow Noise`, connect its `noise` output to `add1 > input2`.
 The flow noise gives veins and swirls, more interior detail vs. the turbulent noise.
+Set `Amplitude: 2`.